-New performance spaces – With the anticipated completion of November 2020, you will have an updated black-box theatre, a new costume shop, and more.
+New performance, production and teaching spaces – With the anticipated completion of November 2021, you will have an updated black-box theatre, a new costume shop, and more.
 Mackinnon renovation updates.

 Flexibility – As the Theatre program is housed within the Bachelor of Arts, you have the flexibility to Major (8.50 credits), Minor (5.00 credits), or select an Area of Concentration (5.00 credits – General Program).
 Undergraduate Calendar.

 In Your First Year... you will take several introductory THST courses that will set you up to succeed.

 - THST*1040 Introduction to Performance - an integrated approach to the disciplines and subject areas that constitute Theatre Studies at the university level, including the work of playwrights, directors, designers, actors and technicians in creating productions, and the scholarly study of theatrical history, theory, and dramatic literature.
 You will attend several performances as part of this course!
 In the past students have visited performances in Toronto, Stratford, London and Niagara-on-the-Lake.

 - Generally, students will study 4 additional courses.
 To assist with your BA degree requirements, we recommend you complete two courses from the humanities and two courses from the social sciences.